-The program focuses on promoting the values, skills, and attitudes needed to develop a system of support and services for infants, toddlers, and young children with disabilities and/or delays in development.
+Taught by subject matter experts from the Georgetown University Center for Child and Human Development*, the Certificate in Early Intervention focuses on promoting the values, skills, and attitudes needed to develop a system of support and services for infants, toddlers, and young children with disabilities and/or delays in development.
 The Certificate in Early Intervention promotes a system of care approach to the delivery of services to young children and their families.
-A comprehensive set of learning activities addressing the principles of evidenced-based, culturally competent, and family-centered early childhood intervention practices is the basis for the certificate program.
+A comprehensive set of learning activities addressing the principles of evidence-based, culturally competent, and family-centered early childhood intervention practices is the basis for the certificate program.

 - Assess and promote social, emotional, developmental, and behavioral health of infants, toddlers, and young children in partnership with families in the context of their communities